josephsl/wintenApps/readme.md

 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
 * The following UIA events are recognized: Controller for, live region changed (handled by name change event).
 * Added ability to check for add-on updates (automatic or manual) via the new Windows 10 App Essentials dialog found in NvDA Preferences menu.
 By default, stable and development versions will check for new updates automatically on a weekly or daily basis, respectively.
+* Ability to track events coming from Universal Windows Platform (UWP) apps if NVDA is run with debug logging enabled (2017.1 or later).

 ## Alarms and clock